Berlinale Protection and Hygiene Policy

 The 2G-Plus-Mask-Plus-Test Model

-Participation in Berlinale events is only permitted for people who can show a negative test carried out within the last 24 hours, wear an FFP2 mask and who are also fully vaccinated or have already recovered from a Covid-19 infection (2G):
+Participation in Berlinale events is only permitted for people who are fully vaccinated or have already recovered from a Covid-19 infection (2G), wear an FFP2 mask and who can show a negative test carried out within the last 24h or have received a "booster" vaccination.

-- People who can produce a positive PCR test result for an infection with the Covid-19 virus from at least 28 days and no longer than six months ago.
+- People who can produce a positive PCR test result for an infection with the Covid-19 virus from at least 28 days and no longer than three months ago.

 - Evidence of vaccination or recovery from people within the EU must be digitally verifiable.
 Upon entry to the venue, the evidence must be digitally verified and checked against a photo ID.